oscarlally/Brainlab-DTI-Analysis/README.md

 &
 [https://github.com/fithisux/FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)

-To run this script, navigate to the directory that you have saved this code in, and run the following command:
+To run this script, navigate to the directory that you have saved this code in (usually /Users/yourname/Github/Brainlab-DTI-Analysis), and run the following command:

 ```python
 python3 run.py --debug y